cmax1018/beatpal/README.md

 _Programmable Drum Machine_

-[Beat Pal][deployed-link] is a small application meant to aid musicians looking to make drum beats for their laptop keyboard!
+[Beat Pal][deployed-link] is a small application meant to aid musicians looking to make drum beats from their laptop keyboard!

 It was constructed for the Fullstack Academy's "Stack-a-thon" where we were tasked to create a project start-to-finish, in about 4 days.